rome/tools/website/src/_includes/docs/formatter.md

 Then, you are free to change the reason of the suppression that you want.

-Run Rome formatter and make sure that **the code that was ignored is still the same**.
+Run the formatter and make sure that **the code that was ignored is still the same**.

 [VS Code extension]: https://marketplace.visualstudio.com/items?itemName=rome.rome